 Here are the characteristics of these reports –

-- Used for the internal purpose: These reports contain very sensitive information about the business and management.
+- Used for internal purposes: These reports contain very sensitive information about the business and management.
 That’s why it is only provided to the management to make effective use of these reports and strategize based on the information provided in these reports.

 Importance of management accounting in business

-- Forecast the future: As mentioned earlier, the sole focus of management accounting is not on the past, but toward future.
-Management accounting propels management to ask – “What company should do in near future – should it buy more plants?
-Or should it acquire few small companies which are expert in producing the raw materials for the company?”
-Management accounting helps to answer these valid questions and assists to start approaching toward the decision.
+- Forecast the future: As mentioned earlier, the sole focus of management accounting is not on the past but the future.
+Management accounting propels management to ask – “What should a company do shortly – should it buy more plants?
+Or should it acquire a few small companies which are experts in producing the raw materials for the company?”
+Management accounting helps answer these valid questions and assists to start approaching the decision.

-- Forecast cash-flow: Without cash-flow business can’t move molehills, forget about mountains.
-So understanding and predicting how much cash-flow the company would be able to generate in near future is critical.
-Management accounting helps with budgeting, trend charts to estimate the future cash-flow for business.
+- Forecast cash-flow: Without cash flow, businesses can’t move molehills; forget about the mountains.
+So understanding and predicting how much cash flow the company will be able to generate shortly is critical.
+Management accounting helps with budgeting and trend charts to estimate the future cash flow for the business.

 - Return on investment: One of the main functions of management accounting is to see how much return it could produce on the investments it has made earlier.
 Looking at the past gives management an idea about where they went wrong and what to correct in the next investments.

-- Understanding performance variances: Since management accounting is more about predictive analysis, naturally there will be variances.
-Variances are the differences between estimated costs/profits and actual costs/profits.
+- Understanding performance variances: Since management accounting is more about predictive analysis, naturally, there will be variances.
+Variances differ between estimated costs/profits and actual costs/profits.
 The purpose of management accounting is always to create positive variances and try to learn from the negative variances.

-- Create/outsource decision: This is an important question for every business these days – whether to create raw materials/a part of the product or outsource it to a third party.
-Management accounting helps see the costs and profits of both of these options and choose the best one among two.
+- Create/outsource decision: This is an important question for every business – whether to create raw materials/a part of the product or outsource it to a third party.
+Management accounting helps to see the costs and profits of both options and choose the best one among the two.

 Tools used in management accounting